openUC2/UC2-GIT/APPLICATIONS/APP_POL_Stress_Birefringence/Readme.md

 ##### Stress Birefringence

 Stress birefringence results with stressed or deformation of isotropic materials and applying stressed causes a loss of physical isotropy and generates birefringence.

-How can the stress be applied?
+How can stress be applied?
 Externally or as another method can be used.
 A birefringent plastic object is manufactured using injection molding and is cooled.

 ## <img src="./IMAGES/D.png" width="40">Parts